Breast cancer survivor offers wisdom at Faulkner satellite center

 The Department of Medical Oncology seeks to gain insights that lead to the prevention of cancer and to improve diagnosis and treatment of adult patients with cancer.
 The Department engages in a broad range of basic and clinical research, patient care, and teaching.

 The Department of Medical Oncology is committed to offering compassionate care, cutting-edge clinical and basic research, and outstanding training opportunities for basic and clinical investigators.
-More than 200 faculty are organized into seven divisions: General Oncology (Lawrence Shulman, MD); Hematologic Malignancies (Robert Soiffer, MD); Hematologic Neoplasia (Margaret Shipp, MD); Molecular and Cellular Oncology (Myles Brown, MD); Population Sciences (Jane Weeks, MD, MSc); Solid Tumor Oncology (Philip Kantoff, MD); and Women's Cancers (Eric Winer, MD).
+More than 200 faculty are organized into seven divisions: General Oncology (Lawrence Shulman, MD); Hematologic Malignancies (Robert Soiffer, MD); Hematologic Neoplasia (Margaret Shipp, MD); Molecular and Cellular Oncology (Myles Brown, MD); Population Sciences (Deborah Schrag, MD, MPH); Solid Tumor Oncology; and Women's Cancers (Eric Winer, MD).
 Division chiefs play key roles in departmental operations, planning, promotions, recruitment, and administration.
 Robert Mayer, MD, vice chair for academic affairs, and Edwin Alyea, MD, chief of inpatient operations, perform key administrative functions.

 Clinical trials and patient care are conducted in 14 interdisciplinary disease centers, each directed by a nationally recognized leader who is responsible for the clinical and research activities of their center.
-These include: Bone and Sarcoma Oncology (George Demetri, MD), Breast Oncology (Eric Winer, MD), Cancer Genetics (Judy Garber, MD ), the Carole M. and Philip L. Lowe Center for Thoracic Oncology (Bruce Johnson, MD), Cutaneous Oncology (Thomas Kupper, MD), Early Drug Development Center (Geoffrey Shapiro, MD, PhD), Melanoma (F. Stephen Hodi, MD), Gastrointestinal Oncology (Charles Fuchs, MD, MPH), Gynecological Malignancies (Ursula Matulonis, MD), Head and Neck Oncology (Robert Haddad, MD), Hematologic Oncology (Robert Soiffer, MD), Hematology (Nancy Berliner, MD), the Lank Center for Genitourinary Oncology (Philip Kantoff, MD), and Neuro-Oncology (Patrick Wen, MBBS).
+These include: Bone and Sarcoma Oncology (George Demetri, MD), Breast Oncology (Eric Winer, MD), Cancer Genetics (Judy Garber, MD ), the Carole M. and Philip L. Lowe Center for Thoracic Oncology (Pasi Jänne, MD, PhD), Cutaneous Oncology (Thomas Kupper, MD), Early Drug Development Center (Geoffrey Shapiro, MD, PhD), Melanoma (F. Stephen Hodi, MD), Gastrointestinal Oncology (Charles Fuchs, MD, MPH), Gynecological Malignancies (Ursula Matulonis, MD), Head and Neck Oncology (Robert Haddad, MD), Hematologic Oncology (Robert Soiffer, MD), Hematology (Nancy Berliner, MD), the Lank Center for Genitourinary Oncology, and Neuro-Oncology (Patrick Wen, MBBS).
 These centers are also the focus of teaching and mentoring for the 14 first-year clinical medical oncology fellows at Dana-Farber/Partners CancerCare as well as many senior fellows.
 Clinical care and research involving other departments - including Radiation Oncology, the Cantor Center for Research in Nursing and Patient Care Services, and Surgical Oncology at the Brigham and Women's Hospital – also take place within the centers.

 A major departmental research theme is linking knowledge of the genes that cause cancer to the discovery and testing of new therapeutics, involving both small-molecule drugs and immune approaches.
 Other key themes relate to developing personalized medicine strategies by using genetic, epidemiologic, and population-based studies to determine risk and ideal treatment for individual patients.